CluelessCoder73/mpv_cutlist_to_llc/README.md

 # mpv_cutlist_to_llc
-This script converts a cutlist generated from MPV (in JSON format) into a LosslessCut project file (.llc) MPV Script: "log_timestamps.lua" - This script logs timestamps to cutlist.txt with each pair of key presses marking a start and an end point.
+This script converts a cutlist generated from MPV (in JSON format) into a LosslessCut project file (.llc).
+MPV Script: "log_timestamps.lua" - This script logs timestamps to cutlist.txt with each pair of key presses marking a start and an end point.

 Step-by-Step Instructions